seakyith/BudgetTracker/README.md

 # BudgetTracker

 BudgetTracker is an automated tracking your debit and credit card bill.
-It gives you analysis and breakdwon of your finance.
+It gives you analysis and breakdwon of your finance by allowing user to use user's bank or credit card csv file.

 ## **Installation**